1. Two Ways to Live

 The most serious consequence of our misconceptions is our misunderstanding of ourselves, and this is what we are about to dismantle.

 Our deeply held beliefs are rarely based on facts.
 They are a mixture of myths and ideas created in our minds.
-Some of these are true; many of them are not.
+Some of these are true; many are not.

-Krishnamurti saw how the mind creates a world based on its own fantasies.
+Krishnamurti recognised that the mind creates a world based on its own fantasies.
 This world consists of ideas that we have absorbed from our environment.
-Although people in different countries have different beliefs, the mechanism is the same for everyone, everywhere.
+Although people in different countries have different beliefs, this mechanism is the same for everyone, everywhere.

 Our mind collects, stores, and uses perceptions.
 It does this incessantly and mistakes facts for fiction.
-This can lead us to believe in misconceptions and start living in fantasies of our own creation.
+This can lead us to harbour misconceptions and start living in fantasies of our own creation.

 Direct and Indirect Connection